What Does a TENS Machine Do?

 Perhaps the biggest vote for their effectiveness, and there is data that backs up their use as well, is that many family doctors now see them as a viable alternative to painkillers, without all the side effects.

-If you do decide that a TENS machine could help you, just make sure you read the guidance on what to look for in a good one above.
+If you do decide that a TENS machine could help you, just make sure you read the guidance on ‘What Makes A Good TENS Machine‘ or indeed our review of the best TENS machines available today (from a medical perspective) ‘What Is The Best TENS Machine To Buy?‘ before making your decision.

 Help Someone Else By Sharing This Page…